apple/swift-numerics/Sources/QuaternionModule/README.md

 # Quaternion

-This module provides a `Quaternion` type over an underlying `RealType`:
+This module provides a `Quaternion` type generic over an underlying `RealType`:

 ```swift
 1> import QuaternionModule